replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 You release your application as a Kubernetes applicance by releasing a Helm chart and some additional configuration on the Replicated Platform.
-The most important file is the configuration for the Embedded Cluster, which can very simple.
+The most important file is the configuration for the Embedded Cluster installer, which can be very simple.
 All it requires is the version of the cluster to use.

 ```